 Build a routine for checking in on your remote workers

 With your expectations established, remember to check on your remote teams to see how they're getting on.
-You might be using a customisable digital service like Weekly10, or prefer direct 1-1 conversations.
+You might be using Weekly10, or prefer direct 1-1 conversations.
 Either way, it's important to check in regularly and consistently for several reasons.